-Ahead of the release of Lee Gamble’s ‘Diversions 1994-1996’ EP on PAN, which consists entirely of samples from his collection of jungle cassette mixtapes, the British producer and founding member of the London-via-Birmingham CYRK collective picks and talk us through 11 best jungle tracks from the 90s.
-Lee Gamble will play at the Xenoglossy party alongside Hieroglyphic Being and Richard D. Clouston tonight at east London’s The Shacklewell Arms.
+Ahead of the release of Lee Gamble’s ‘Diversions 1994-1996’ EP on PAN, which consists entirely of samples from his collection of jungle cassette mixtapes, the British producer and a founding member of the London-via-Birmingham CYRK collective talks us through 11 of the best jungle tracks from the '90s.

 It’s difficult to choose just 10 as there was an overabundance of interesting and diverse music at this time.
 One of the things that drew me to this music as a teenager was its innovation with different sounds, samples etc; how it could shift moods within minutes.
 There were sounds which were left over from the earlier rave scene (disembodied vocals, euphoric chord etc) alongside newer aspects of ragga, soul, jazz, techno.
 Fundamentally, it was a music of samples.
 It could be ecstatic at times, and then darker, moody, paranoid and introspective, all within in one track.
 It was also all these things in the raves too.

 Anyhow, a lot has been said about this music and era, I have just tried to supply 11 tracks which highlight the various aspects which intrigued me then and now.
 The tracks below range from 1992-1997 and appear in chronological order."